 Three ounces of chitterlings provides you with 22.9 micrograms of selenium, a trace mineral that helps with thyroid function.
 The selenium in chitterlings might also reduce your risk of heart disease and asthma, as well as keep your immune system healthy.
-Adult men and women require 55 mcg of selenium each day, which makes chitterlings a smart choice for helping to meet your daily needs.
+Adults require 55 micrograms of selenium each day, which makes chitterlings a smart choice for helping to meet your daily needs.

 Chitterlings serve as a source of zinc, a mineral your body uses to heal wounds, grow cells and metabolize carbohydrates.
-The daily recommended intake of zinc stands at 8 to 11 mg, and a serving of chitterlings introduces 1.6 mg of this mineral into your diet.
-Zinc is also vital for your sense of smell and taste, and your immune function.
+The daily recommended intake of zinc stands at 8 to 11 milligrams, and a serving of chitterlings introduces 1.6 micrograms of this mineral into your diet.
+Zinc is also vital for your sense of smell and taste and your immune function.

 A 3-ounce serving of chitterlings has 0.4 micrograms of vitamin B-12.
 This might not seem like a large quantity, but your body needs only small amounts of this vitamin — adults require 2.4 micrograms daily, although your needs increase slightly when you're pregnant or breast feeding.